brands

 You can always regenerate with a different style if the first choice doesn't feel right.

 Ready to try different styles?
-Head to New Generation and experiment with how the same content looks across Modern, Minimal, Bold, and Elegant.
+Head to Create and experiment with how the same content looks across all 8 styles.
+In Chat Mode, just ask for a specific style—"make it bold," "use a dark theme," or "give it a playful feel."